matomo-org/developer-documentation/docs/Hooks.md

 #### Request.dispatch
 _Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [133](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L133)_

 Generic hook that plugins can use to modify any input to the function, or even change the plugin being called.
 You could also use this to build an enhanced permission system.
-The event is triggered before any controller is called.
+The event is triggered before every call to a controller method.

 The `$params` array contains the following properties: `array($module, $action, $parameters, $controller)`